johndoesstuff/uniblVM/README.md

 ### What are offsets?

-In a function such as `LDA [u8: offset] [u64: address]` the offset refers to the section of A that the `u8` from memory is to be stored in.
+In a function such as `LDA [u8: offset] [u64: address] [u8: width]` the offset refers to the section of A that the `u8` from memory is to be stored in.
 Since A is a `u64` BUT memory is a tape of `u8`'s there would be no purpose in having a `u64` register if the maximum value that could be loaded was `255`.
 Moreover if `255` was the maximum value loadable then only up to `0xFF` of memory would be addressable and the entire system would fall apart.
 To avoid this `u8`'s are stored in 8 bit sections of `u64` registers.
 For example:
 ```
 OFFSET = 0
 ACC_A :      0x0000000000000000;